For Health Care Providers

 I have been a nurse for 28 years.
 I wish I had had the opportunity to learn Reiki sooner.
 Thank you again.

-See the calendar for details of my next First degree Reiki class, or email me to discuss arranging a class at your place of business.
+See the calendar for dates of upcoming First degree Reiki classes, or email me to discuss arranging a class at your place of business.
+Signup for my email list and specify that you are a healthcare professional.